 Reports from child protection nonprofits suggest the offenders are following through on their discussions.

 The National Center for Missing and Exploited Children (NCMEC) in the US has recorded a 106% increase in their CyberTipline reports of suspected child sexual exploitation.
 This is a jump from 983,734 reports in March 2019 to over 2 million in March of this year.
 In April, the number of reports doubled again to 4.2 million.

 Hopefully, the numbers are a sign of vigilant parents and guardians, but it’s unclear.
-According to research commissioned by the Australian Centre to Counter Child Exploitation, only 52% of parents spoke to their kids about online safety, and a recent study by an online learning academy reported 77% of parents had rules about screen time, but during the pandemic nearly all (76%) had altered or suspended the house rules around technology.
+According to research commissioned by the Australian Centre to Counter Child Exploitation, only 52% of parents spoke to their kids about online safety, and a recent study by an online learning academy reported 77% of parents had rules about screen time, but during the peak pandemic quarantine months nearly all (76%) had altered or suspended the house rules around technology.
 This included screen time, restrictions on social media sites, or where kids could use their devices.